-Mas’s vision is basically to promote sustainable non-inflationary economic growth and a stable and progressive financial center.
-The Money Authority has a comprehensive research program that employs experts and academics to study Singapore and the region, to support the mission of creating economic policy for Singapore.
-MAS produces a variety of publications, from daily market commentary to consumer advice and scientific research.
+Its vision is to promote sustainable, non-inflationary economic growth and maintain a stable and progressive financial center.
+To achieve this, the authority conducts extensive research through a comprehensive research program that employs experts and academics to study the economy of Singapore and the surrounding region.
+MAS produces a wide range of publications, including daily market commentary, consumer advice, and scientific research, to support its mission of creating economic policy for Singapore.

 MAS was established on 1 January 1971 with the passing of the Monetary Authority of Singapore Act by the Parliament of Singapore.
 The creation of MAS was in response to the growing need for a central administrative body to regulate and oversee the country's rapidly developing monetary and financial sectors.
 Before the establishment of MAS, various government departments and agencies carried out monetary transactions and financial activities.
 However, as Singapore's economy grew and the banking sector became more complex, it became increasingly clear that a centralized authority was necessary to maintain consistency, integrity, and efficiency in the country's financial system.